Jon-Ting/sphractal/README.md

 `Sphractal` is a package that provides functionalities to estimate the fractal dimension of complex 3D surfaces formed from overlapping spheres via box-counting algorithm.

+## Background
+* Atomic objects in molecular and nanosciences such are often represented as collection of spheres with radii associated with the atomic radius of the individual component.
+* Some examples of these objects (inclusive of both fine- and coarse-grained representation of the individual components) are small molecules, proteins, nanoparticles, polymers, and porous materials such as zeolite, metal-organic framework (MOFs).
+* The overall properties of these objects are often significantly influenced by their surface properties, in particular the surface area available for interaction with other entities, which is related to the surface roughness.
+* Fractal dimension allows the surface complexity/roughness of objects to be measured quantitatively, more details about fractal dimension is included in the [notebook tutorial](https://github.com/Jon-Ting/sphractal/blob/main/docs/example.ipynb)).

 ## Features

 ### Aims
-* Representation of the surface as either point clouds or exact surfaces.
+* Representation of the surface as either voxelised point clouds or mathematically exact surfaces.
 * Efficient algorithm for 3D box-counting calculations.
 * Customisable parameters to control the level of detail and accuracy of the calculation.